For contractors (invite-only)

 Caps + rollover (fairness rules)

-• Unused credits can roll over up to a clear limit
+• Invite Credits roll over up to a clear limit (prevents stockpiling)

 • The system blocks purchases that would exceed your cap

-• If membership is canceled, remaining credits are forfeited
+• If membership is canceled, remaining Invite Credits are forfeited

 Full caps, rollover limits, and add-on choices are shown inside the invited contractor dashboard.